 The surrounding green scenery makes you feel like you’re a million miles from anything, and the food is, of course, rather outstanding too.
 Cevapi and meats, trout, soups, you choose!
 The experience lasts an hour, and if you are not keen on being on a boat for that long, then you can also enjoy the tasty local cuisine in the restaurant by the shade of the garden where there is an ideal place for kids to roam and play!

 Head To Caffe Rb, And Eat The Best Ice Cream In The Balkans

 Who doesn’t love ice cream?
 Seriously, nobody.
-If you’re searching for hands down the best ice cream in the Balkans it can be found here at Caffe RB, right in the heart of Bihac!
+If you’re searching for hands down the best ice cream in the Balkans, it can be found here at Caffe RB, right in the heart of Bihac!
 Known for its huge ice cream menu, there is something here for every taste, and you could even mix and match to give yourself a new taste sensation!
-If you’re traveling with the kids, this is a great pitstop for half an hour or so.
+If you’re traveling with the kids, this is an ideal pitstop for half an hour or so.

 Drink A Preminger Beer

 While at Caffee RB, ask for a Preminger beer – the beer is brewed by Bihaćka pivovara is a Bosnian brewing company based right in Bihać.
 Talk about ‘local drink.’
 Cheers!